Panchakarma (process of detoxification) in Ayurveda

 Panchakarma is the major purification and detoxification procedure in Ayurveda.
 In fact, it offers the best mind-body healing experience in the process of detoxifying the body, boosting the immune system and brining back overall balance and wellness.
 The term Panchakarma (Sanskrit) means “Five therapies”.
-These five therapeutic treatments that comprise of Vamana, Nasya, Basti, Virechena and Raktamoskshana get rid of the toxins that are accumulated in the body due to poor lifestyle and nutrition.
+Following five therapeutic treatments help in getting rid of the toxins that are accumulated in the body due to poor lifestyle and nutrition.

 Panchakarma is a rare and distinct treatment procedure mainly because it can be tailored easily to cater to the needs of each individual based on their doshic imbalances and body constitution.

-Ayurvedic texts state that the body is crisscrossed by tube like structures called srotas or channels.
+Ayurvedic texts state that the body is criss-crossed by tube like structures called srotas or channels.
 The network has microscopic as well as macroscopic channels.
 These channels include the digestive system, circulatory system, nervous system and the like.
 A number of physiological processes such as blood circulation, breathing, secretion of hormones and enzymes, supply of nutrients, excretion of waste, filtration of toxins and flow of signals are facilitated via these tubular structures.
 When toxins get accumulated in the body and tend to clog these channels, there is onset of diseases.
 Poor lifestyle, stress, unhealthy diet, changes in environment, etc. result in accumulation of toxins in the body.
 To keep the body healthy, these accumulated toxins must be expelled out.
-Here is where Panchakarma has its role to play.
+This is where Panchakarma has its role to play.
 Using Panchakarma therapy, it is possible to remove the toxic clogs and bring back normalcy in the various physiological processes.
 That is why; Panchakarma is rightly called detoxification therapy.

 Panchakarma can also be used as a purifying therapy to totally cleanse the body prior to starting any treatment.
 Cleared channels enable the medicines to penetrate into the deeper tissues with ease.

 Panchakarma is likely to be effective only if a special detoxification diet is followed coupled with the prescribed treatments.
 Experts in Ayurveda are well aware of this fact and an individual who undergoes this treatment receives a special diet monitored every day.
 So, it is ideal to receive this therapy only from experts.